 Use only the manufacturer's recommended coolant.
-Refer to "Fluids, Lubricants, and Genuine Parts" for the correct coolant type.
+Refer to "Fluids, Lubricants, and Genuine Parts" in this section for the correct coolant type.

 - Mixing of coolants other than specified HOAT engine coolants, may result in engine damage and may decrease corrosion protection.
-If a non-HOAT coolant is introduced into the cooling system in an emergency, it should be replaced with the specified coolant as soon as possible. - Do not use plain water alone or alcohol-base engine coolant (antifreeze) products.
-Do not use additional rust inhibitors or antirust products, as they may not be compatible with the radiator engine coolant and may plug the radiator. - This vehicle has not been designed for use with Propylene Glycol based coolants.
-Use of Propylene Glycol based coolants is not recommended.
+If a non-HOAT coolant is introduced into the cooling system in an emergency, it should be replaced with the specified coolant as soon as possible. - Do not use plain water alone or alcohol-based engine coolant (antifreeze) products.
+Do not use additional rust inhibitors or antirust products, as they may not be compatible with the radiator engine coolant and may plug the radiator. - This vehicle has not been designed for use with propylene glycol-based coolants.
+Use of propylene glycol-based coolants is not recommended.